SEARCH

 To naturalize a lawn, choose spring-flowering bulbs known to be good at naturalizing (spreading) and plant them as directed (usually in fall at leaf drop time).
 The bulbs will grow up through the lawn and produce flowers.

 Certain hardy perennial bulb species are good multipliers, spreading from the bulbs and/or by producing seeds.
-Check product labels for bulbs listed as “good for naturalization” or something similar.
+Check product labels for bulbs listed as “good for naturalization.”

-To naturalize a lawn buy as many bulbs as you can afford.
-It takes a lot of bulbs to really fill a lawn with colorful flowers in spring.
+How many bulbs you’ll need to start depends on how impatient you are and what you can afford.
 Follow the directions for naturalizing on your bulb packet for recommended quantities and specific planting instructions.

 Fall is the best time to plant bulbs for naturalizing a lawn.
 Get them in the ground after tree leaves have dropped but before the ground is frozen.